PetruLazar/Ocelot_plusplus/README.md

 https://wiki.vg/Protocol

 # To-do
-class for 'Chat'
+finish 'Chat' class

-classes for world/region/chunk (in progress)
+Futures about worlds:

 	- Arrange regions in order in a world, and implement binary search

 	- Save regions/chunks to file when needed

+	- allow custom generators to add new biomes

+	- overhaul code optimization

+	- block updates

+	- block entities

 Increase code efficiency for world generation/load/unload/etc.

-Better exceptions system - based on std::exception

 System for recipes

-Better system for biomes, so that custom generators can have custom biomes

 Split logging into log.txt (normal log) and debug.txt (for protocol/runtime warnings and error)

+Features about players:

+	- check for moving too fast

+	- store player info into a file on quit (and every now and then), and read that info when rejoining, if available

+	- when changing world, resend the items if needed

+	- control player sightings while moving

+Commands - implement suggestions

+Encryption support

+Console - implement command input and show/hide functionality

 code related to the following packets (either implement the packet itself or code to ease the use of the packet or other infrastructure):